ennuicastr/ennuicastr/README.md

 * Most communication software does considerable processing, to make communication more pleasant, but for editing a recording, this preprocessing is at best unnecessary, and at worst counterproductive.
-EnnuiCastr resolves this by... well... not doing it.
+Ennuicastr resolves this by... well... not doing it.
 Recorded audio is as raw as possible.
 It can even be recorded in lossless FLAC if you so choose.

-Note that this repository includes only client-side software; the server side is currently only built into Craig, another piece of recording software by the same author.
-A small example server is provided for testing, and a larger, stand-alone server is in development, but will be in a different repository.
+Note that this repository includes only client-side software; the server side is in ennuicastr-server.
+A small example server is provided in this repository for testing.

-EnnuiCastr is licensed under the ISC license, and can be used for more-or-less any purpose so long as you retain the copyright notices.
+Ennuicastr is licensed under the ISC license, and can be used for more-or-less any purpose so long as you retain the copyright notices.

-EnnuiCastr has a number of dependencies each under their own compatible license.
-See the directories vad, recorder and libflac for more information on them.
+Ennuicastr has a number of dependencies each under their own compatible license.
+See the directories vad and libav for more information on them.

-No documentation is provided for running your own instances of EnnuiCastr or for its protocol.
+No documentation is provided for running your own instances of Ennuicastr or for its protocol.